Played by Mandy Patinkin

-In his 1980 Broadway debut, Mandy Patinkin won a Tony® Award for his role as Che in Andrew Lloyd Webber's EVITA and was nominated in 1984 for his starring role as George in the Pulitzer Prize winning musical, SUNDAY IN THE PARK WITH GEORGE.
-In 1991, he returned to Broadway in the Tony Award winning musical THE SECRET GARDEN and in 1997 played a sold-out engagement of his one-man show, MANDY PATINKIN IN CONCERT, with all profits benefiting five charitable organizations.
-Mandy's other solo concerts, DRESS CASUAL, CELEBRATING SONDHEIM, and MAMALOSHEN have been presented both on Broadway and off.
+In his 1980 Broadway debut, Mandy won a Tony Award for his role as Che in Andrew Lloyd Webber's EVITA and was nominated in 1984 for his starring role as George in the Pulitzer Prize-winning musical, SUNDAY IN THE PARK WITH GEORGE.
+In 1991 he returned to Broadway in the Tony Award-winning musical THE SECRET GARDEN and in 1997 played a sold-out engagement of his one-man show, MANDY PATINKIN IN CONCERT with all profits benefiting five charitable organizations.
+Mandy's other solo concerts, DRESS CASUAL, CELEBRATING SONDHEIM, and MAMALOSHEN have been presented on Broadway, off-Broadway, London's West End and in Australia.
+Most recently Mandy debuted the new musical THE LAST TWO PEOPLE ON EARTH: AN APOCALYPTIC VAUDEVILLE, co-starring performance artist Taylor Mac, with direction and choreography by Susan Stroman.

-He recently celebrated the 20th anniversary of performing his solo concerts with a two-week run of all of his concerts in rep at New York's Public Theater, the very space he began his concert career.
-Mandy continued the celebration with a critically acclaimed two-week run of MANDY PATINKIN IN CONCERT in London's West End at the Duke of York's Theatre.
-Mandy's other stage credits include: the world premiere of COMPULSION, a new play by Rinne Groff and directed by Oskar Eustis, appearing in productions of the play at Yale Rep, Berkeley Rep, and finally at The Public Theater in early 2011; PARADISE FOUND (London's Menier Chocolate Factory); THE TEMPEST (Classic Stage Company); ENEMY OF THE PEOPLE (Williamstown Theater Festival); THE WILD PARTY (2000 Tony nomination); FALSETTOS; THE WINTER'S TALE; THE KNIFE; LEAVE IT TO BEAVER IS DEAD; REBEL WOMEN; HAMLET; TRELAWNEY OF THE WELLS; THE SHADOW BOX; THE SPLIT; SAVES; and HENRY IV, PART I.
+Mandy's other stage credits include: the world premiere of COMPULSION a new play by Rinne Groff (Yale Rep, Berkeley Rep, and The Public Theater), PARADISE FOUND (London's Menier Chocolate Factory), THE TEMPEST (Classic Stage Company), ENEMY OF THE PEOPLE (Williamstown Theater Festival), THE WILD PARTY (2000 Tony nomination), FALSETTOS, THE WINTER'S TALE, THE KNIFE, LEAVE IT TO BEAVER IS DEAD, REBEL WOMEN, HAMLET, TRELAWNEY OF THE WELLS, THE SHADOW BOX, THE SPLIT, SAVAGES, and HENRY IV, PART I.

-Feature film credits include: EVERYBODY'S HERO, THE CHOKING MAN, PINERO, THE ADVENTURES OF ELMO IN GROUCHLAND, LULU ON THE BRIDGE, MEN WITH GUNS, THE PRINCESS BRIDE, YENTL (1984 Golden Globe® nomination), THE MUSIC OF CHANCE, DANIEL, RAGTIME, IMPROMPTU, THE DOCTOR, ALIEN NATION, DICK TRACY, THE HOUSE ON CARROLL STREET, TRUE COLORS, MAXIE AND SQUANTO: INDIAN WARRIOR.
+Feature film credits include: WISH I WAS HERE, THE WIND RISES, EVERYBODY'S HERO, THE CHOKING MAN, PINERO, THE ADVENTURES OF ELMO IN GROUCHLAND, LULU ON THE BRIDGE, MEN WITH GUNS, THE PRINCESS BRIDE, YENTL (1984 Golden Globe Nomination), THE MUSIC OF CHANCE, DANIEL, RAGTIME, IMPROMPTU, THE DOCTOR, ALIEN NATION, DICK TRACY, THE HOUSE ON CARROLL STREET, TRUE COLORS, and MAXIE.

-Mandy won a 1995 Emmy® Award (as well as a Golden Globe nomination) for his critically acclaimed performance in the CBS series CHICAGO HOPE, and recently starred in the CBS series CRIMINAL MINDS as FBI profiler Jason Gideon and in the Showtime Original Series DEAD LIKE ME as the reaper Rube Sofer.
-Mandy returns to TV in the new Showtime Original Series HOMELAND as CIA Division Chief Saul Berenson.
-His other television appearances include the role of Kenneth Duberstein in the Showtime film STRANGE JUSTICE; playing Quasimodo opposite Richard Harris in the TNT film presentation of THE HUNCHBACK; a film version of Arthur Miller's BROKEN GLASS for BBC/WGBH-Boston; and episodes of THREE RIVERS, THE LARRY SANDERS SHOW (1996 Emmy nomination), LAW & ORDER, BOSTON PUBLIC, TOUCHED BY AN ANGEL, and THE SIMPSONS.
+Mandy won a 1995 Emmy Award (as well as a Golden Globe nomination) for his performance in the CBS series CHICAGO HOPE and starred in the CBS series CRIMINAL MINDS as FBI profiler Jason Gideon and in the Showtime Original Series DEAD LIKE ME as the reaper Rube Sofer.
+His other television appearances include the role of Kenneth Duberstein in the Showtime film STRANGE JUSTICE, playing Quasimodo opposite Richard Harris in the TNT film presentation of THE HUNCHBACK, a film version of Arthur Miller's BROKEN GLASS for BBC/WGBH-Boston, and episodes of THREE RIVERS, THE LARRY SANDERS SHOW (1996 Emmy nomination), LAW & ORDER, BOSTON PUBLIC, TOUCHED BY AN ANGEL, and THE SIMPSONS.